one-on-one/fedtest/README.md

 ### Make Layout Responsive for Mobile Devices

-As a visitor of the landing page on a mobile device of any size, the page layout needs to be optimimal for my device without being redirected to a different page.
+As a visitor of the landing page on a mobile device of any size, the page layout needs to be optimal for my device without being redirected to a different page.
 The layout must always:

 - match the current style
 - make sure text can be read easily without zooming or horizontal scrolling